No products in the cart.

 What’s the Problem?

-Fishers go to close to a reef where there are branching Corals and the Nets will get entangled in. they are not able to bring them back in the boat and will cut the nets off on the surface abandoning them.
+Fishers are fishing to close to reefs where there are branching Corals and their Nets will get entangled in. they are not able to bring them back in the boat and will cut the nets off on the surface abandoning them.

 Because it’s easier and cheaper to cut a stuck fishing net off on the surface then to dive down and cut it out of the entangled Corals.

 It kills Marine Life long after it was abandoned!

-Post entanglement and killing of marine life over the next 20 years after it was abandoned
+Post entanglement can kill marine life over the next 20 years after it was abandoned

 Removing the Nets from the reef which is long and hard work but essential.
 Educating Fishers.

 Marine Conservation Project Nr.
 2